acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Power consumption
 ~~~~~~~~~~~~~~~~~

-The power consumption determines the radar sensor power usage for different configurations as service depends, the power mode, the update rate, downsampling, sweep length, etc.
+The power consumption determines the radar sensor power usage for different configurations as service depends, the power save mode, the update rate, downsampling, sweep length, etc.

 .. _Configuring the Acconeer sensor: